 Telecommunication providers process millions of phone calls per second.
 Now add in: services for web browsing, videos, television, streaming music and movies, text messages and email.
-That all adds up to a rate of data growth that can be very expensive to store and process.
+That can be very expensive to store and process.
 See how Hortonworks solutions help telecommunications providers to store new types of data, retain that data longer, and join diverse datasets together to derive new insight.

 Analyze call detail records (CDRs)

 Telcos perform forensics on dropped calls and poor sound quality, but call detail records flow in at a rate of millions per second.
 This high volume makes pattern recognition and root cause analysis difficult, and often those need to happen in real-time, with a customer waiting for answers.
 Delay causes attrition and harms servicing margins.